PranavSriram18/genai_foundations/docs/series/moe.md

 reduce expert-parallel communication in order for it not to dominate during 1F1B.
 K2 achieves this by adopting "the smallest feasible EP parallelization strategy," partitioning experts across just 16 devices.
-Note that lower expert parallelism implies more experts per GPU, which implicitly smoothes load (even if load is imbalanced across experts, it has a higher probability of being balanced across GPUs, due to the law of large numbers).
+Note that lower expert parallelism implies more experts per GPU, which implicitly smooths load (even if load is imbalanced across experts, it has a higher probability of being balanced across GPUs, due to the law of large numbers).

 ### 6.3 Inference: Hot Expert Replication (DV3)